 With that in mind, why would I recommend this book?
 At the very least, it will give you an entirely different perspective on life, as it might lead you to alter your long-term goals and motivate you to challenge the existing order.
 It’s never a bad thing to think outside the box every once in a while.

 If you’ve been following my blog for a while, and you know a thing or two about my life, you probably already noticed that I didn’t exactly follow the rules provided by this book.
-Still, don’t think that just because you don’t agree with the basic principle there’s no valuable lessons to learn from the whole thing.
+Still, don’t think that just because you don’t agree with the basic principle there are no valuable lessons to learn from the whole thing.
 Quite the contrary, in fact.

 The road to getting wealthy requires tons of effort, and it’s not easy to get there.
 Heck, if it was, wouldn’t everybody already be there?
 When you put it this way, it almost seems like a mission impossible, as if it was only meant for a specific number of people.
 If you’re in this club congratulations, but if not, guess what, you ain’t never getting in there.